 Agawa Rock is one of the most well known and most often visited sites for viewing Indigenous archaeological pictographs.

-One of the most legendary creatures that has been brought to life on the rock is Mishibijiw: ‘the Great Lynx.’
-Mishibijiw (also spelled “Mishipeshu”, pictured below) is a water spirit and is the master of all water creatures.
-Mishibijiw has the features of many different animals such as cougar, deer, bird, and snake.
+One of the most legendary creatures that has been brought to life on the rock is Mishipeshu: ‘the Great Lynx.’
+Mishipeshu (pictured below) is a water spirit and is the master of all water creatures.
+Mishipeshu has the features of many different animals such as cougar, deer, bird, and snake.

-The pictographs are accessible by trail, but some can only be seen from the water, so it’s also worth bringing a canoe or kayak to the launch at Sinclair Cove just north of the rock to get the full experience.
+You can access the pictographs by trail, but some can only be seen from the water, so it’s worth bringing a canoe or kayak to the launch at Sinclair Cove just north of the rock to get the full experience.

 When you visit, make sure to treat the area with respect.
 Do not touch the pictographs so that they can continue to bring the past into the present for many years to come.

-Read more about Mishibijiw and the other Myths and Mysteries of the Great Lakes
+Read more about Mishipeshu and the other Myths and Mysteries of the Great Lakes

 Send us pictures of your trip to Agawa Rock by posting your photos with #greatlakesguide and tagging us @greatlakesguide